 Our Cabernet grows along the eastern slope of Atlas Peak in Napa, on an isolated vineyard composed of gravelly, volcanic soil and surrounded by lush California wilderness.
-Positioned above the fog line at an elevation of 1600 ft., the east and southeast-facing site sees cool morning sun followed by shade from the bright afternoon heat provided by the ridgeline.
-Even for this bigger style of mountain Cabernet, our approach to winemaking remains consistent--fruit is harvested when sugar levels are low to balance the wine’s powerful structure and depth with a light layer of brightness.
-Our limited production is vinified in steel and aged in oak barrels until ready for allocation.
+Positioned above the fog line at an elevation of 1600 ft., the east and southeast-facing site sees cool morning sun followed by shade from the hot afternoon sun provided by the ridgeline.
+Even for this intense mountain Cabernet, our approach to winemaking remains consistent--fruit is harvested when sugar levels are low to balance the wine’s powerful structure and depth with a light layer of brightness.
+This limited production wine is naturally fermented in steel and aged in neutral oak barrels until ready for allocation.

 2013 meteorological data: A classically warm and balanced spring with early bud break.
 Cooler temperatures moving into the fall allowed for extended hang time and complexity without high sugar levels.

 soil type: Volcanic tuff, alluvial gravelly loam

 23.6 °Bx | pH 3.82 | TA 5.4 g/L

 Bottled on June 2015 | 14% alc.